patriciamcphee/aboutme/_docs/how-tos.md

 4. Save documents or photos to a directory belonging to the host app, enable the following flag with **caution**.

    >**Note:** A current limitation within the SDK causes the SQL files to be public if enabling this setting.
-Therefore, we suggest you do not enable this setting until a fix is available in a future release.
-If this functionality is essential to your user flow, enable at the user's risk.
+Therefore, we suggest you not enable this setting until a fix is available in a future release.
+However, if this functionality is essential to your user flow, enable it at the user's risk.

    LSSupportsOpeningDocumentsInPlace: Supports opening documents in place